mitochondria diagram by Encyclopaedia Britannica, Inc

 5.2 How Light Therapy Impacts Mitochondrial Health

 Red and near-infrared light therapy works by stimulating the mitochondria within cells to enhance ATP production.
 This process is mediated by photoreceptors in the mitochondria, which absorb the light and trigger a cascade of cellular responses.
-As a result, mitochondrial activity increases, improving energy levels, reducing inflammation, and aiding in the repair of damaged cells.

 • ATP Production: